But human service is close-up work. How can Keystone Opportunity Center serve at a distance?

 We’ve just changed the procedures:

-Keystone’s food pantry clients were served in March and continue to be served.
+Keystone’s food pantry clients continue to be served.

 The pantry provides a once-per-month food distribution to approximately 250 families.
 During the times that Keystone’s clients made their March pickups at the pantry, we tested new methods each day in order to increase safety.